determined-ai/determined/webui/react/README.md

 ## Developing Against a Remote Cluster

-If the remote cluster has `enable_cors` set or allows CORS requests set `SERVER_ADDRESS` to point to the cluster address.
-If that's not he case use the bundled `local-cors-proxy` package to run a proxy pointing to the target server with `npx lcp --proxyUrl <REMOTE_SERVER_URL>` and then build the webui or the dev server with `SERVER_ADDRESS` pointing to this local proxy.
+If the remote cluster has `enable_cors` set to any value or allows CORS requests, set `SERVER_ADDRESS` to point to the cluster address.
+If that's not the case use the bundled `local-cors-proxy` package to run a proxy pointing to the target server with `npx lcp --proxyUrl <REMOTE_SERVER_URL>` and then build the webui or the dev server with `SERVER_ADDRESS` pointing to this local proxy.

 ## Testing